pnnl/BEM-for-PRM/content/get_start/UseCase_Workflows/pollination.md

 {{<line_break>}}

-#### B. Use Case 2: Application of the PRM measure to a user model through BIM-Pollination workflow
+#### B. Use Case 2: Application of the PRM measure to a BIM model - Pollination Workflow

 This use case showcases how an energy modeler can utilize a BIM (Building Information Modeling) model created in a BIM tool by an architect/engineer and can translate it to a BEM (Building Energy Modeling) model through Pollination to apply the PRM measure in OpenStudio.
 The goal is to automatically generate a proposed and baseline model(s) according to [ASHRAE 90.1 2019 Performance Rating Method (Appendix G)](/BEM-for-PRM/overview/ashrae) to streamline the energy modeling process.